ejnorman/CSB330-2025-MELT/Week 1/wiki.md

 Hamming Codes are efficient for systems requiring basic error correction but are limited to single-bit errors.
 Despite their simplicity, they remain widely used in applications such as ECC (Error-Correcting Code) memory, where single-bit reliability is essential.

+Hamming Codes, while effective for simple systems, are not suitable for detecting or correcting multiple-bit errors.
+For systems requiring more robust error correction, other algorithms like Reed-Solomon are preferred.
+Nevertheless, Hamming Codes are valuable due to their simplicity and efficiency, particularly in environments where low computational overhead is desired.

 ## Reed Solomon